wz2409/Fall2018-Project2-sec2proj2_grp4/doc/a_note_on_contributions.md

 This file is a note on contributions of team members.
 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
 A detailed breakdown of their contributions is listed below.

 + **Alcantara, Zuleimy**
-Read Me,  "About Us" content, PowerPoint Commenting/cleaning  the code.
+Readme,  "About Us" content, PowerPoint Commenting/cleaning the code.

 + **Gao, Han**
 "Map"Tab: Map improvement, eg. icons, zoom in when select a state